 Below you can find a complete list of Venezuelan animals.
-We currently track 227 animals in Venezuela and are adding more every day!
+We currently track 302 animals in Venezuela and are adding more every day!

 Venezuela is one of the most biodiverse countries on the planet because it spreads across so many geographically diverse habitats.
 Among Venezuelan animals, you’ll find the crocodiles of the Orinoco Delta, the Spectacled Bear of the Andean highlands, the capybaras of the Llanos plains, the monkeys and sloths of the Amazon basin, and the Scarlet Ibis of the Caribbean coast.
 More than 4,000 species of animals live in Venezuela, including more than 350 discrete mammal and reptile species, more than 1,400 avian species, and nearly 2,000 marine species.
 Animals native to Venezuela include jaguars, the crab-eating fox, the giant anteater, and the giant otter.

-The Official National Animal of Venezuela
+The Official National Animal Of Venezuela

-Where To Find The Top Wildlife in Venezuela
+Where To Find The Top Wildlife In Venezuela

 More than 20 percent of the country is comprised of national parkland where animals can flourish.
 National parks are mostly found in the country’s mountainous and coastal regions.
-Canaima National Park, home to Venezuelan animals such as the giant armadillo, the cougar, the jaguar, and two-toed sloth, is a UNESCO World Heritage Site.
+Canaima National Park, home to Venezuelan animals such as the giant armadillo, the cougar, the jaguar, and the two-toed sloth, is a UNESCO World Heritage Site.

 The Most Dangerous Animals In Venezuela Today